cta-observatory/pyirf/docs/interpolation.rst

 =====================

 This module contains functions to interpolate from a set of IRFs for different conditions to a new IRF.
-While ``pyirf.interpolation`` contains the implementations of interpolation algorithms as interpolators as well as scripts applying those to IRF components.
+Implementations of interpolation algorithms exist as interpolator objects and are applied by top-level scripts to IRF components.

 This can e.g. be used to interpolate IRFs for zenith angles of 20° and 40° to 30°.